Pay Transparency Laws in 2025: What HR Managers Need to Know

 A map highlighting states with pay transparency requirements.

 Several states across the U.S. have implemented pay transparency laws to promote fair wage practices.
 As of 2025, new pay transparency laws took effect in Illinois, Minnesota, New Jersey, Vermont, and Massachusetts.
 States with existing mandates for pay range disclosures include Colorado, California, New York, Washington, Hawaii, Maryland, and Nevada.
+Some state laws apply to employers with at least one employee, while others set the threshold at four or more employees.

 Understanding the states leading the way in pay transparency helps HR teams stay compliant and build a culture of openness.
+Many of these laws apply to private employers, not just public sector organizations.

 California

-California has implemented a pay transparency law that requires employers to disclose salary ranges and annual salary range in job postings.
+California has implemented a pay transparency law that requires employers to disclose salary ranges and annual salary ranges in job postings.
 This requirement applies to employers with 15 or more employees, ensuring that job seekers have clear information about potential earnings.
 Employers who fail to comply with the salary disclosure mandate may face penalties.

 Mandating salary range disclosures, California promotes fair pay practices, helping job seekers make informed decisions and fostering salary transparency.